1mshy/investor-dreams/README.md

 npm run tauri build
 ```

-Note: if you want the build to have the api keys built it, you must add them to the sensitive_constants.rs file.
+Note: if you want the build to have the api keys inside (to eleminate the need for an env file bundled with the executable), you must add them to the sensitive_constants.rs file.
 To keep git from publishing these keys, you can untrack the file aswell using:
 ```bash
 git update-index --assume-unchanged src-tauri/src/sensitive_constants.rs
 ```